How to manage complex hybrid infrastructures

 This ensures security for the data, applications, and servers that need it most while offering the scalability and cost savings of public cloud support.

-The cloud components of a hybrid infrastructure also help performance demands, sometimes called “cloud bursting.”
+The cloud components of a hybrid infrastructure also help meet performance demands, sometimes called “cloud bursting.”
 This is when on-premises resources reach peak capacity and need extra workload during spikes.
-It’s especially helpful for organizations that experience varying demand patterns or seasons of hot and cold infrastructure usage.
+It's especially helpful for organizations that experience varying demand patterns or seasons of hot and cold infrastructure usage.

-Hybrid infrastructures can also improve response times and reduce latency by caching (storing frequently accessed data closer to its application), hybrid networking (using a
+Hybrid infrastructures can also improve response times and reduce latency by caching (storing frequently accessed data closer to its application), hybrid networking (using a VPN or direct connect service between on-prem and cloud environments), and automation (provisioning and deployment of resources and remediation of issues).

 Are scalability and flexibility the same thing?
 Not quite.
 Scaling refers to the changing amounts of workload or data needed from a system; flexibility means its ability to adapt to changing business requirements or new technologies.
 Hybrid IT infrastructures excel at leveraging services like serverless computing, containers, and managed databases to deploy new applications.